the-hideout/stash/README.md

 ### How to Enable Developer Mode

-In order to copy certain values (such as channel/guild/user IDs), you need to enable developer mode in the Discord client.
+In order to copy certain values (such as channel/guild/user IDs), you need to enable developer mode in the Discord client:

 1. In Discord, open your User Settings by clicking the Settings Cog next to your user name on the bottom.
 2. Go to Appearance and enable Developer Mode under the Advanced section, then close User Settings.
-3. Open your Discord server, right-click on the server name, then select Copy ID. (to obtain the "guild ID" of your Discord server)
+3. Open your Discord server, right-click on the server name, then select Copy ID (to obtain the "guild ID" of your Discord server).

 ---